 Table of Contents

-The American College Health Association (ACHA) conducts the National College Health Assessment survey annually to help universities collect data about college students and overall student health.
-The following topics represent survey results regarding common health habits, behaviors and perceptions reported by college students.
-Consider this your quick reference list from TimelyMD on the most common health concerns, behaviors and perceptions facing your student body.
+The American College Health Association (ACHA) conducts the National College Health Assessment survey annually to help universities collect data on college students and overall student health.
+The following topics represent survey results regarding common health concerns, behaviors, and perceptions reported by college students over the past year.

 According to a survey conducted by TimelyMD, 82% of college students say they continue to experience increased emotional distress and anxiety as a result of COVID-19.
 The top five stressors cited in the survey by students were: